xynehq/jaf/docs/getting-started.md

 ## Core Concepts

-FAF is built around several key concepts:
+JAF is built around several key concepts:

 ### 1. Agents
 Agents are the core entities that process user inputs and coordinate responses.
 They have: